eevanwong/6-Degrees-of-NBA/README.md

 ## Updates to be implemented

-- Reorganizing/refactor backend
 - Use Docker for easier sharing and deployment of backend/API
-- Unit testing with Jest
+- Unit testing with Jest/Chai

 ##